zhangyuanxun/hyde/about.md

 ---

 ## Research Interests
-I'm interested in the theory and practice of understanding and modeling complex big data.
+I'm interested in the theory and practice of understanding and modeling complex big data for making decisions, for solving these problems involving statistical learning, machine learning, or deep learning.
+Currently, I'm particularly interested in Topic Modeling, deep generative models.
+And I also worked on the fields of recommendation system and anomaly detection.

 ---